How to Remove Shower Mould from Silicone, Grout & Tiles: A Brisbane Guide

 The most common areas where shower mould develops are grout lines between tiles (porous and absorbs moisture), silicone sealant around the base, corners and joins (traps moisture underneath), shower glass and frames (condensation collects in corners), and the ceiling above the shower (steam rises and stays).

 The good news is that most shower mould can be removed effectively with the right product and the right technique.
-The key is choosing the correct approach for each surface.
+The key to remove shower mould for good is choosing the correct approach for each surface — grout, tiles and silicone each need a slightly different method.

 Safety Before You Start

-Method 1: Exit Mould for Grout and Tiles (Best Starting Point)
+Method 1: Shower Mould Remover for Grout and Tiles (Best Starting Point)

 What You Will Need: